 Explore and learn.
 Cultural activities like watching a movie or a play, going to the opera or visiting a museum are all allowed.
 For indoor events the place can function at up to 50% capacity and for outdoor events there is a limit of 150 attendants.

 What does the COVID-19 pandemic situation in Poland look like?

 The number of confirmed coronavirus infections in Poland has been steadily increasing since August 8.
-Although the country has a relatively low number with 58 COVID-19 deaths per million population, which is quite positive when compared with its neighboring countries, data show the curve is not being flattened yet.
+Data shows the curve is not being flattened yet.